MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 ### Add self-conflation rules

-1. Go to the **Merged duplictes** section and select **Set entities**.
+1. Go to the **Merged duplicates** section and select **Set entities**.
-2. In this **Set entities** section, select the entities you want to apply self-conflation
+2. In this **Set entities** section, select the entities you want to apply self-conflation.
-3. Specify how to merge the duplicate records and pick the final winner record, from the three merge options to select from
+3. Specify how to merge the duplicate records and pick the final winner record, from the three merge options to select from.
   - *Most filled*: Identifies the record with most filled attributes as the winner record.
 This is the default merge option.
   - *Most recent*: Identifies the winner record based on the most recency.
 Needs a datetime or a numeric field to define the recency.
   - *Least recent*: Identifies the winner record based on the least recency.
 Needs a datetime or a numeric field to define the recency.